mgyannainglin/upgrade-k8s-cluster/README.md

 ```
 apt install kubeadm=1.20.0-00
 ```
-#### This will upgrade kubernetes controlplane.
+#### This will upgrade kubernetes worker node.
 Note that this can take a few minutes.
 ```
 kubeadm upgrade node
 ```